Commutators of random matrices from the unitary and orthogonal groups: Introduction

 The distribution of the modulus squared of any matrix element is easily obtained from an invariance argument, but joint distributions of matrix elements are not yet available (it is known that small subblocks have a Gaussian distribution in the large $N$ limit).
 Apparently the first to consider averages of products of matrix elements was Weingarten \cite{wein}, and they were later used in a variety of contexts \cite{mello,brouwer,lam}.
 The fundamental quantities is this respect are nowadays called Weingarten functions \cite{collins,CS,CM,Banica1,Banica,matsumoto,zinn2}.
 Their large dimension expansions have been related to many different combinatorial problems related to factorizations of permutations \cite{MN,marcel,mat,BK}.

+In this work we explore the statistical properties of the group commutator, $C(u,v)=uvu^{-1}v^{-1}$, when $u$ and $v$ are independent random unitary or orthogonal matrices.
+If $u$ and $v$ commute, then $C(u,v)=1$.

+A different notion of commutator, $[A,B]=AB-BA$, is of course of fundamental importance in quantum mechanics, as the Heisenberg uncertainty principle $\Delta q \Delta p\ge \frac{\hbar}{2}$ is intimately connected with the canonical commutation relation $[q,p]=i\hbar$.
+This commutator is related to the group commutator because, if we take $u=e^{-tA}$ and $v=e^{-tB}$, then \be uvu^{-1}v^{-1}=e^{t^2[A,B]+O(t^3)}.\ee In the same vein, after the seminal work \cite{otoc1}, the so-called out-of-time-order correlators, which are related to commutators of the form $[A(t),B(0)]$ as a function of a time variable $t$, have been attracting increasing attention as important measures of quantum chaos or quantum complexity (see \cite{otoc2,otoc3,otoc4,otoc5,otoc6}, for example).
+Instead of treating these sophisticated correlators, we address simpler and more basic questions: how is the commutator distributed?
+What are its statistical properties?

+Concretely, we define matrix probability spaces consisting of commutators inside the unitary and orthogonal groups, denoted \be CG(N)=\{uvu^{-1}v^{-1},u,v\in G(N)\}.\ee The probability measure on $CG(N)$ is induced from the Haar measure of $G(N)$, with $G\in\{U,O\}$.
+Because a commutator is a complicated object, with many degrees of freedom, understanding its distribution completely is a challenge.
+But we can answer some questions.
+Our results about the statistical properties of the eigenvalues and matrix elements of commutators are presented in Section 2.

-Magee and Puder have recently carried out \cite{magee1,magee2,magee3} an extensive study of average values of traces of `words' on Lie groups and the combinatorics of their large-$N$ expansions.
+This topic has arisen before, although not so directly as we do here.
+An extensive study of average values of traces of `words' on Lie groups and the combinatorics of their large-$N$ expansions was carried out by Magee and Puder in \cite{magee1,magee2,magee3}.
 An important role in that analysis is what they call the commutator length of the words.

-In this work we explore the statistical properties of the commutator, $C=uvu^{-1}v^{-1}$, when $u$ and $v$ are independent random elements from one the classical compact Lie groups.
-That is, we define matrix probability spaces consisting of commutators inside those groups, denoted \be CG(N)=\{uvu^{-1}v^{-1},u,v\in G(N)\}.\ee The probability measure on $CG(N)$ is induced from the Haar measure of $G(N)$.
+In particular, the average trace of $C^n$ was computed in the unitary case up to $n=3$ and for the orthogonal case up to $n=2$.
+Products of independent random unitary and orthogonal matrices were also considered in \cite{radulescu,mingo1,mingo2,redelmeier}, in the context of second order freeness.
+In particular, the results from these works imply that $\tr (C)$ has a Gaussian distribution for large $N$, in both cases.
+We rederive this fact.

-As a first approach to this topic, we obtain results about average value of symmetric functions of the eigenvalues of $C$, the distribution of the trace of $C$ and the average value of general polynomials in the matrix elements of $C$, for $U(N)$ and $O(N)$.
-For simplicity, we avoid the treatment of symplectic groups, but that analysis proceeds in analogy with $O(N)$.
-Since the commutator is a particular word in the elements of the group (of commutator length $1$), our results have some intersection with those from \cite{magee1,magee2,magee3}.
+In the present contribution to this topic, we obtain results about the average value of symmetric functions of the eigenvalues of $C$ and for the average value of general polynomials in the matrix elements of $C$, within $CU(N)$ and $CO(N)$.
+From those results we extract the first two orders in $1/N$ of the density of eigenvalues for these ensembles.
+For simplicity, we avoid the treatment of unitary symplectic groups $Sp(N)$, but that analysis proceeds in analogy with the orthogonal one, and in fact results in that case may be recovered from the well known duality $Sp(N)\leftrightarrow O(-2N)$ \cite{magee3,veselov,mulase}.